krobbi/clac/docs/variables.md

 [Go back](README.md)

 # Variables
-Variables are defined with the `=` operator, with a variable name on the left-hand side of the operator and a value on the right:
+Variables are defined with the `=` operator, with an identifier (variable name) on the left-hand side of the operator and a value on the right:
 ```
 clac> x = 5, x * x
 25